SystemsApproach/tcpcc/design.rst

 responds to it, and a conservative approach that tries to detect the onset of queue build-up and slow down before they actually overflow.
 We refer to the mechanisms of the first type as *control-based*, and we refer to mechanisms of the second type as *avoidance-based*.
+(In some contexts, the two approaches are called *loss-based* and *delay-based*, respectively, based on the criteria used to adjust the congestion window.)

 .. _reading_avoidance:
 .. admonition:: Further Reading